C23-PR556-SkinMate/skinmate-backend-api/docs/article.md

-# Product
+# Article

-> This API provides endpoints that enable users to get products based on the skin issue they have with the help of tag query.
+> This API provides endpoints that enable users to get article or tips & tricks based on the skin issue they have with the help of tag query.

-## Get Products
+## Get Article

 * Endpoint:
-    * `GET /api/products?tags={skinProblem}`
+    * `GET /api/articles?tags={skinProblem}`

 * Query:
     * `tags` (string, REQUIRED): The user's skin issue..